PySimpleGUI/PySimpleGUI/readme.md

 The Window layout has the TabGroup and within the tab Group are the two Tab elements.

-One important thing to notice about all of these container Elements... they all take a "list of lists" at the layout.
-They all have a layout that starts with `[[`
+One important thing to notice about all of these container Elements and Windows layouts... they all take a "list of lists" as the layout.
+They all have a layout that looks like this `[[   ]]`

 You will want to keep this `[[ ]]` construct in your head a you're debugging your tabbed windows.
 It's easy to overlook one or two necessary ['s